jalil-salame/configuration.nix/README.md

 This is only intended for my use, but you can see how I overengineer stuff by looking at it :p (maybe you can also learn some stuff on the way).

+This README only has a small amount of information, if you want to see the full documentation then go to <https://jalil-salame.github.com/configuration.nix>.
+I also overengineerd this c: (if you want to copy this for your own project, then take a look at [the docs folder](./docs/default.nix).

 ## Try out in a VM

 If you already have nix you can run the following commands: